EOSIO/eosio.contracts/eosio.trail/README.md

     The linkballot action will link a proposal to an existing ballot in Trail.
 The proposal object has a field `ballot_id` which this action updates with the associated ballot id.
 This step isn't strictly necessary, but is a nice way to have a quick reference of which ballots your proposals are targeting.

-* `closeballot(uint64_t prop_id)`
+* `closeprop(uint64_t prop_id)`

-    The closeballot action is important for performing custom logic on ballot results, and simply sends an inline action to Trail's `closevote()` action upon completion.
+    The closeprop action is important for performing custom logic on ballot results, and simply sends an inline action to Trail's `closeballot()` action upon completion.
 The `status` field of the ballot allows ballot closers the ability to assign any meaning to status codes they desire.
 For example, a voting contract could interpret a status code of `7` to mean `REFUNDED`.
 However, status codes `0`, `1`, and `2` are reserved for meaning `OPEN`, `PASS`, and `FAIL`, respectively.

 ### 2. Ballot Registration

-Ballot regisration allows any user or developer to create a public ballot that can be voted on by any registered voter.
+Ballot regisration allows any user or developer to create a public ballot that can be voted on by any registered voter that has a balance of the respecitve voting token.

 * `regballot(name publisher, uint8_t ballot_type, symbol voting_symbol, uint32_t begin_time, uint32_t end_time, string info_url)`